tesseract-ocr/tessdata_contrib/grc_hist/README.md

 **Usage**.
-The model could be of great value for library, researchers and anyone interested in historical greek documents.
+The model could be of great value for libraries, researchers and anyone interested in historical greek documents.